gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 14: June 16, Tuesday
+**Today's Progress**: Learned the behind the scene of the audio, graphics, rgb, images, video, their formats, compression and enhance.

 ## Day 13: June 15, Monday
 **Today's Progress**: Started the Understanding Technology course by the cs50, before starting the CS introduction of cs50.